 Sherando Lake Group Picnic Shelter, also known as the Williams Branch Group Picnic Shelter is a part of the Sherando Lake Recreation Area.
 The recreation area is often referred to as the jewel of the Blue Ridge Mountains and is a very popular destination where families enjoy picnicking in the shade and relaxing on the sandy beach.

 The Group Picnic Shelter (also called Williams Branch Picnic Shelter) was constructed by the Civilian Conservation Corps (CCC) in 1936.
 Several tables and benches were also constructed by the CCC and are still in use under the shelter.
-The area can accommondate up to 50 people.
+The area can accommondate up to 25 people, to meet the Governor's COVID restrictions.
 Amenities at the site include a covered shelter with 4 picnic tables, a double pedestal grill, a fireplace under the shelter, additional picnic tables surrounding the shelter, and a bathroom with flush toilets nearby.
 The shelter can be accessed by vehicle using a short service road and there is parking for 40 cars immediately adjacent to the shelter.
 The day use area closes at 9 pm or dusk, whichever comes first and the main gate at the state road closes at 10 pm.
 Visitors not staying overnight in the campground need to exit before the main gate closes at 10 pm.

 The group picnic shelter is located a short walking distance from the 25 acre lower lake with a sand beach, shaded grassy area and beach bathhouse.
 The lake is spring and stream-fed by Back Creek, so the water stays refreshingly cool all summer long.